If you are a student looking for a job at Baylor, follow steps 1-4 below.

 1) Find a job that interests you in the Job Listings.

 Job Listings of available positions are located on the Student Employment website.
+Register for classes first so that you can look for a job that accommodates your class schedule.
+You cannot work during times that you are scheduled to be in class.
 NOTE: You will need information from the Job Listing to complete step 2.

 2) Schedule an interview with the prospective employer.It is your responsibility to arrange an interview with the contact person.
 Their name and number can be found on the Job Listing.
 Many times you can interview immediately and be hired immediately; however, sometimes the process may require more than one interview and consume several days while the department makes a hiring decision.
 If you are told that you are being considered for the job and a decision will be made at a future date, it will be your responsibility to contact the departmental interviewer periodically to find out if you were selected for the job.